Home / Coffee Knowledge / Best espresso grinders for home – the XL test

 Best espresso grinders for home – the XL test

-The grinders range in price from €80 to €2,200, with the focus on grinders up to €1,000.
+The price of the grinders ranges from 80 to 2200 Euros, with the focus on grinders up to 1000 Euros.
 The espresso grinders were tested according to the test protocol noted here.

 Which espresso grinders did we test?

-For this purpose, the groups were evaluated in two blind tastings by our most experienced baristas and coffee sensory experts (see espresso tasting protocol).
+For this purpose, the groups were evaluated in two blind tastings by our most experienced baristas and coffee sensory experts (see Espresso Tasting Protocol).

 Individual articles and videos are available for all tested espresso grinders.
-If you're looking for an espresso grinder, we recommend starting with the final video, " Best Espresso Grinder for Home ."
-The individual videos and comparison videos can help you gain more insight and make a decision.
+If you are looking for an espresso grinder, we recommend starting with the final video "Best Espresso Grinder for Home".
+For further in-depth information and decision-making, the individual and comparison videos can help.

 This article will be updated after the final video is released.